 - Short clauses that could stand alone but are often linked to other clauses, though the “links” may be of different sizes and asymmetric.
 Compared to a chain in style and syntax, appropriate for exploration.

 - Expected connectives and reflexive pronouns are missing, resulting in seemingly unbalanced sentences, without the coordinating conjunctions and or but.

 - Uses colons and semi-colons.
 Typically associated with stoic thought.

-- first member likely a complete and self-contained statement of the whole idea of the period. followed by successive elaborations, new ideas of the first.
+- First member (clause) likely a complete and self-contained statement of the whole idea of the period. followed by successive elaborations, new ideas of the first.

 - Asymmetrical—varying lengths of members, though they may begin a pattern of starting them with the same word (a pattern soon broken).